stat545ubc-2024/assignment-b1-andrewfullerton/b1_function.md

     ## $ sex               <fct> male, female, female, NA, female, male, female, male…
     ## $ year              <int> 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007…

-`penguins` is a data frame composed of 8 variables (5 numeric variables, and 3 factor variables) and 344 rows that we can use to demonstrate how `basic_stats()` works!
+`penguins` is a dataset composed of 8 variables (5 numeric variables, and 3 factor variables) and 344 rows that we can use to demonstrate how `basic_stats()` works!